csusbdt/405-2014/assignments/cb.md

         // Assert that type of err.message is a string.
     });

-<code>Error</code> is a constructor built into Javascript.
+The function <code>Error</code> is a constructor built into Javascript.
-To create an instance of Error, pass a string to it.
+To create an instance of <code>Error</code>, pass a string to it.

     new Error('Division by zero is undefined.');